Kinto/kinto/docs/quickstart.rst

 Configuration
 =============

-See :ref:`configuration`_ documentation to customize the project settings, such as the storage backend.
+See :ref:`configuration` to customize the project settings, such as the storage backend.

 In order to bypass Firefox Account setup, a ``Basic Auth`` authentication can be